FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/Markdown/cmm-2.0.14/system-operators/8-migration.md

   [MySQL Database Backup and Recovery](./4-operation-and-maintenance.md#mysql-database) Steps.

-> **Note 2:** It is assumed that the tenant and its tenant-id used for monitoring have not changed..
+> **Note 2:** It is assumed that the tenant and its tenant-id used for monitoring have not changed.

 ### Back up CMM v2.0.13 MySQL database: